petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/applying-claritys-brand-styling.md

 <!-- Exercise 8f -->

 Liferay offers frontend client extensions to provide a flexible and secure way to customize the appearance of your website.
-With them, you can inject design assets directly into your site pages, empowering you to achieve the desired look and feel without modifying Liferay’s core code.
+With them, you can inject design assets directly into your site pages, empowering you to achieve the desired look and feel without modifying Liferay's core code.

 The training workspace includes a theme CSS client extension for overriding the current theme's CSS files.
 Here you'll deploy it as Walter Douglas.